Normal Crossings Singularities for Symplectic Topology: Deformations of structures on vector bundles

 \section{Deformations of structures on vector bundles}

-This section indicates the significance of requiring the intersection and symplectic orientations in Definitions~\ref{SCD_dfn} and~\ref{SCC_dfn} to agree.
-Let $V$ be an oriented manifold, $I$ be a finite set, $L_i\!\lra\!V$ be an oriented rank~2 real vector bundle for each $i\!\in\!I$, and \BE{cNsplit_e}\pi\!:\cN\equiv\bigoplus_{i\in I}L_i\lra V\,.\EE We show that a symplectic structure around~$V$ can be deformed, keeping it fixed outside of a small neighborhood of~$V$ and keeping all natural submanifolds symplectic, to a split symplectic structure~$\wh\om$ near~$V$ as long as the original symplectic structure satisfies a simple topological condition.
-By Proposition~\ref{SympDef_prp}, this can be done for a symplectic structure~$\wt\om$ on a neighborhood of~$V$ in~$\cN$ induced in a standard way from a symplectic structure~$\om$ on~$V$ and a fiberwise symplectic structure~$\Om$ on~$\cN$.
-By Proposition~\ref{SympNeigh_prp}, any symplectic structure~$\wt\om'$ on a neighborhood~$\cN'$ of~$V$ in~$\cN$ can be deformed, keeping the symplectic form fixed outside of a neighborhood $\cN''\!\subsetneq\!\cN'$ and keeping all natural submanifolds symplectic, so that it restricts to a standard symplectic structure~$\wt\om$ on a smaller neighborhood~$\wt\cN$.\\
+Let $V$ be an oriented manifold, $I$ be a finite set, $L_i\!\lra\!V$ be an oriented rank~2 real vector bundle for each $i\!\in\!I$, and \BE{cNsplit_e}\pi\!:\cN\equiv\bigoplus_{i\in I}L_i\lra V\,.\EE We show that a symplectic structure~$\wt\om$ on a neighborhood~$\cN'$ of~$V$ in~$\cN$ can be deformed, keeping it fixed outside of a smaller neighborhood~$\cN''$ and keeping all natural submanifolds~$\cN_{I'}$ symplectic, to a very standard symplectic structure~$\wh\om^{\bu}$ near~$V$ as long as~$\wt\om$ satisfies a simple topological condition.
+By Proposition~\ref{SympDef_prp}, this can be done for a symplectic structure~$\wh\om$ on~$\cN'$ induced in a standard way from a symplectic form~$\om$ on~$V$ and a fiberwise symplectic structure~$\Om$ on~$\cN$.
+By Lemma~\ref{SympNeigh_lmm2}, any symplectic structure~$\wt\om$ on a neighborhood~$\cN'$ of~$V$ in~$\cN$ can be deformed, keeping it fixed outside of a smaller neighborhood~$\cN''$ and keeping the submanifolds~$\cN_{I'}$ symplectic, so that it restricts to a standard symplectic structure~$\wh\om$ on a smaller neighborhood~$\wt\cN$.
+The main statement of this section is Theorem~\ref{SympDefVB_thm}; the remaining statements are used in its proof, but not in the remainder of the paper.\\

+By Theorem~\ref{SympDefVB_thm}, a finite collection $\{V_i\}_{i\in I}$ of smooth symplectic divisors in~$(X,\om)$ intersecting positively at~$V_I$ can be deformed inside an arbitrarily small neighborhood~$W_I$ of~$V_I$ so that the pairwise intersections $V_i\!\cap\!V_j$ are symplectically orthogonal inside~$W_I$.
+For $|I|\!=\!2$ and $V_I$ compact, this is \cite[Lemma~2.3]{Gf}.
+The compactness assumption is technical and is not fundamental to the three-page proof in~\cite{Gf}, but the condition $|I|\!=\!2$ is.
+The latter is clearly illustrated by the one-page proof of \cite[Lemma~3.2.3]{SymingtonThesis} treating the $V_I\!=\!\{\pt\}$ case of \cite[Lemma~2.3]{Gf} (and thus $\dim_{\R}\!X\!=\!4$).
+Our proof of Proposition~\ref{SympDef_prp}, the main ingredient in the proof Theorem~\ref{SympDefVB_thm}, follows a completely different approach.
+It starts with the linear algebra observation of Lemma~\ref{posinter_lmm0} and deforms the symplectic forms in three stages as described below~\eref{etaIdfn_e} and indicated in Figure~\ref{SympDef_fig}.